Skip to content

 What to do if an AVO is taken out against you?

-If you are a defendant, or named person, in an application for an apprehended violence order, you have a number of options, including:
+If you are a defendant, or named person, in an application for an apprehended violence order, you have several options, including:

 • Provide an undertaking to the Court that you will no longer cause the person in need of protection to fear you.